 Risk management

 A sound risk culture has been integral to Macquarie’s risk management framework since inception.
-Primary responsibility for risk management at Macquarie, including risk culture, is at the business level.
-The Boards, assisted by the Board Risk Committees, are responsible for forming a view on Macquarie’s risk culture and the extent to which it supports the ability of Macquarie to operate consistently within its risk appetite.
-The Board also identifies and monitors any desirable actions to change the risk culture.
+Macquarie sets, promotes, monitors and reflects on the effectiveness of our risk culture.
+All staff have a role in managing risk.
+Ownership of risk, including risk culture, is at the business level.
+The Board, assisted by the Board Risk Committee, is responsible for forming a view on Macquarie’s risk culture and the extent to which it supports the ability of Macquarie to operate consistently within its risk appetite.
+The Board also identifies and monitors any necessary or desirable actions to change the risk culture.

-Senior Management, with oversight from the Boards, set behavioural expectations.
+Senior Management, with oversight from the Board, set behavioural expectations.
 The way we fulfil Macquarie’s purpose is defined by our principles of What We Stand For: Opportunity, Accountability and Integrity.
 Staff are made aware that these principles must form the basis of all behaviours and actions.
-These behavioural expectations are specified in the Board approved Code of Conduct, which is actively promoted by management and cascaded through the organisation.
+These behavioural expectations are specified in the Board-approved Code of Conduct, which is actively promoted by Management and cascaded through the organisation.

 Management implements behavioural expectations through: